baggepinnen/ControlSystemIdentification.jl/docs/src/examples/modelingtoolkit.md

 ![id data](https://baggepinnen.github.io/ControlSystemIdentification.jl/stable/nonlinear/31701faf.png)

 ## Perform estimation
 We package the input and output data arrays `Y` and `U` into an [`iddata`](@ref) object and define some initial guesses for the parameters and the initial state.
 We also define the covariance matrices for the process and measurement noise.
 These matrices allow us to specify how much we "trust" the model and how much we trust the measurements.
-We finally call [`nonlinear_pem`](@ref) to estimate the parameters.
+We finally call [`ControlSystemIdentification.nonlinear_pem`](@ref) to estimate the parameters.
 ```julia
 d = iddata(Y, U, Ts)
 x0_guess = [2.5, 1.5, 1, 2]     # Guess for the initial condition (initial state)